ghik/kubernetes-the-harder-way/docs/Kubernetes_Components_and_Security.md

 * learned all the components that Kubernetes deployment is made of
 * thoroughly understood which of these components communicate with each other and how this communication is secured
 * learned the basic architecture of Kubernetes API client authentication
-* generated all the necessary certificates and configuration files necessary for secure Kubernetes deployment
+* generated all the certificates and configuration files necessary for secure Kubernetes deployment
 * uploaded the files into the VMs, in anticipation of installing Kubernetes on them